|

 didn't meet Daniels until nearly 20 years after the event.

-By 1910 Bill had designed a development of XPDNC
+In 1910 Daniels designed a development of XPDNC

 called Onward.
-With this boat he won the Surbiton Shield,
+With this boat he again won the Surbiton Club's Coronation Shield.
+He wrote the

 report of the race and illustrated it with his own photos, making sure